This page gives information on your maternity care with us during the pandemic. It includes who you can bring to appointments and the birth.

 Please be aware that the following arrangements could change in response to local or national COVID-19 prevalence or new Government guidance.

 Your antenatal care will include both in-person and virtual appointments.
 This helps make sure you get the care you need, such as scans and blood tests, while also avoiding unnecessary visits to hospital.
 For non face-to-face appointments, we will ask you if would prefer phone or video calls.
+Please ensure you answer calls from a private number around the time of your virtual consultation.

 Partners or companions attending antenatal scans